sweetbrulee/files-flattener/README.md

 ## TODO

+- [ ] refactor: Use click package to implement the CLI.
 - [ ] Add dry-run mode to preview the output before writing to the file.
-- [ ] Make a web app based on Vue3.

 - [x] Use `.ignore` to exclude or include files for flattening.

 ## License